Treehouse of Horror III

 "Treehouse of Horror III" is the fifth episode of the fourth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on October 29, 1992.
-The third annual Treehouse of Horror episode, it features segments in which Homer buys Bart an evil talking Krusty doll, King Homer is captured by Mr. Burns, and Bart and Lisa inadvertently cause zombies to attack Springfield.
+It originally aired on Fox in the United States on October 29, 1992.
+The third annual Treehouse of Horror episode, it features segments in which Homer buys Bart an evil talking doll, Homer is a giant ape who is captured by Mr. Burns in a parody of the 1933 version of King Kong, and Bart and Lisa inadvertently cause zombies to attack Springfield.

 The episode was written by Al Jean, Mike Reiss, Jay Kogen, Wallace Wolodarsky, Sam Simon, and Jon Vitti, and directed by Carlos Baeza.

 Plot

-Homer appears in front of a curtain and warns viewers that the following episode is scary.
-He then tells parents to turn off their television and calls them chicken, causing the screen to go black and Marge to chastise Homer for insulting the show's audience.
 The episode's wraparound segment shows the Simpson family having a Halloween party for the children of Springfield.
-Lisa, Grampa and Bart each tell a horror story.
+Lisa, Grampa, and Bart each tell a horror story.

-Clown Without Pity
+"Clown Without Pity"

-In a parody of The Twilight Zone episode "Living Doll", Trilogy of Terror, Gremlins and the Child's Play franchise, Homer realizes that he forgot to buy Bart a present for his birthday.
-He rushes to the House of Evil, where he purchases a talking Krusty the Clown doll.
-The shopkeeper warns him that the doll is cursed, but Homer dismisses his concerns.
-He returns to the party and gives Bart the doll.
-Grampa exclaims that the doll is evil, but admits that he is just trying to get attention.

-Later, Homer plays with the doll when it starts saying that it is going to kill him.
-He dismisses this until the doll tries to stab him.
-After numerous attempts on Homer's life, he captures the doll, locks it in a suitcase, and drops it in a "Bottomless Pit".
-Returning home, Homer is ambushed by the escaped doll, who tackles him into the kitchen and tries to drown him in Santa's Little Helper's dog bowl.
+In Lisa's story, "Clown Without Pity", Homer buys a cursed Krusty the Clown doll as a last-minute birthday present for Bart.
+After the doll makes numerous attempts on Homer's life, he captures the doll, locks it in a suitcase, and drops it in a "Bottomless Pit".
+Returning home, Homer is ambushed by the escaped doll, who tackles him into the kitchen and tries to drown him in a dog bowl.
 Marge calls the consumer service hotline.
-A repairman arrives and discovers that the doll has been set to "Evil" mode.
-He flips the switch to "Good" and the Krusty doll becomes friends with Homer, although it is quickly put to work as Homer's slave.
-The Krusty doll returns to its girlfriend (a Malibu Stacy doll) in Lisa's dollhouse.
+A repairman arrives and discovers that the doll has been set to "evil" mode.
+He flips the switch to "good" and the Krusty doll becomes friends with Homer, although it is quickly put to work as Homer's slave.